aws-samples/sample-aws-modernization-with-superblocks/content/2_GettingStarted/01_database_setup.md

 ### Step 4: Explore the Database Schema

-The ACME Inc database has the following schema in the `dm_operations` schema:
+The ACME Inc database has the following schema in the `dm_operations` tables:

 ```
 dm_operations (schema)